 Learning in the extended enterprise has become a profit machine, generating revenue and driving growth.
-Forty percent of organizations who provide extended learning to create income.
+Forty percent of organizations who provide extended learning use it to create income.
 Others increase sales and profits in a variety of ways.

 - Certification training for channel partners creates a skilled partner workforce that excels at selling and servicing products.
 Since professionals manage their own development and willing to pay for certifications, it is also a reliable revenue source.